Security-Onion-Solutions/securityonion-docs/logstash.rst

 Since Logstash no longer parses logs in Security Onion 2, modifying existing parsers or adding new parsers should be done via :ref:`elasticsearch`.

-All custom logstash pipeline configurations should be placed in /opt/so/saltstack/local/salt/logstash/pipelines/config/custom.
+All custom logstash pipeline configurations should be placed in ``/opt/so/saltstack/local/salt/logstash/pipelines/config/custom``.

-If you are modifying/adding a new manager pipeline add the following to your global.sls files
+If you are modifying or adding a new manager pipeline, then add the following to your ``global.sls`` file:

 ::

     logstash:
       pipelines:
         manager:
           config:
             - so/0009_input_beats.conf
             - so/0010_input_hhbeats.conf
             - so/9999_output_redis.conf.jinja
             - custom/9999_output_custom.jinja

-If you are modifying/adding a new search pipeline add the folowing to global.sls
+If you are modifying or adding a new search pipeline, then add the following to ``global.sls``:

 ::

     logstash:
       pipelines:
         search:
           config:
             - so/0900_input_redis.conf.jinja
             - so/9000_output_zeek.conf.jinja
             - so/9002_output_import.conf.jinja
             - so/9034_output_syslog.conf.jinja
             - so/9100_output_osquery.conf.jinja
             - so/9400_output_suricata.conf.jinja
             - so/9500_output_beats.conf.jinja
             - so/9600_output_ossec.conf.jinja
             - so/9700_output_strelka.conf.jinja
             - custom/9701_output_custom.jinja

 both:

 ::

     logstash:
       pipelines:
         manager:
           config:
             - so/0009_input_beats.conf
             - so/0010_input_hhbeats.conf
             - so/9999_output_redis.conf.jinja
             - custom/9999_output_custom.jinja
         search:
           config:
             - so/0900_input_redis.conf.jinja
             - so/9000_output_zeek.conf.jinja
             - so/9002_output_import.conf.jinja
             - so/9034_output_syslog.conf.jinja
             - so/9100_output_osquery.conf.jinja
             - so/9400_output_suricata.conf.jinja
             - so/9500_output_beats.conf.jinja
             - so/9600_output_ossec.conf.jinja
             - so/9700_output_strelka.conf.jinja
             - custom/9701_output_custom.jinja

 Forwarding Events to an External Destination